Pull request review process

 There is no such thing as a perfect PR, but there are some things you can do to make it easier to review your PR.
 This will not only help reviewers but also you as a contributor to having your change merged quicker, and the end-user getting your improvement faster.

-6. Motivate your PR by adding a clear title & extensive description.
-When you open up a PR, you will be provided a PR template.
-Use the template, fill out as many fields as possible, take your time to write a good, clear, and concise title, and add an extensive description of your change.
+Follow the PR template and add a clear title & an extensive description.
+When you open up a PR, you will be provided with a PR template.
+Use the template and fill out as many fields as possible.
+Take your time to write a good, clear, and concise title, and add an extensive description of your change.
 Be sure to add a motivation (or use case) to your PR, so the reviewer can understand why you are making this change (or why you make certain decisions).

 Receiving review comments